debjones513/Highspot/README.md

 ``````

 - playlist_add_song: An array of objects.
 Each object consists of a playlist_id, and a song_id.
 An entry in this
 section is a request to add the song represented by song_id to the playlist represented by playlist_id.
+Note that
+a song may be added to a playlist multiple times - maybe it is a really good song...
 In this example from mixtape.json, the song id is 1.

 ```